BigDataTeam5/Incremental_DataPipeline_using_Snowflake/README.md

 1. **Raw Layer** - Contains raw CO2 data loaded directly from source files
 2. **Harmonized Layer** - Standardized data with consistent formatting and data quality checks
 3. **Analytics Layer** - Derived tables with aggregations, metrics, and enriched attributes for analysis
+4. **External Layer** - Storing all the stages and for implementing external access integration and policies for external outbound network call.
 ### Key Components:

 - **Raw Data Ingestion** - Loads CO2 data from S3 into the raw layer